Igrium/mc-world-export/doc/replay.md

 Each `entity` has *one* `<anim>` element with the following attribute:

 - `fps`: The frame rate of the animation, represented as a stringified float.
 In most cases, this will be `"20"`, matching Minecraft's internal clock speed.
+- `start-time` (optional, default = `"0"`): The time in seconds since the beginning of the file that this animation starts.

 Like `<mesh>`, `<anim>` contains raw text which efficiently makes up the animation.
 Every line in this block of text is an individual frame, and each frame is made up of a set of *transform entries*, separated by semicolons (`;`).